wessama/laravel-bus-booking-api/README.md

 #### Overlapping Check:

 - For a seat to be available, it should not have an overlapping booking.
-The overlap is checked by:
 - Existing booking's start station is between the user's start and end station.
 - Existing booking's end station is between the user's start and end station.